Unsupervised Domain Adaptation via Style-Aware Self-intermediate Domain: Introduction

-\IEEEPARstart{D}{eep} neural networks have achieved remarkable achievements in various machine learning fields, including image classification \cite{ref1,ref2}, semantic segmentation \cite{ref3}, and object recognition \cite{ref4}.
-However, recent achievements heavily relied on large-scale datasets under the major assumption that the training and testing data have a consistent feature distribution.
-While in practice, the data collected from various scenes may suffer from different lighting conditions, color saturation, hue, visual angles, and background environments, resulting in domain gaps between training and testing data.
-Aiming at the above problems, domain adaptation can map data from different distributions of source and target domains into a feature space, and optimize the corresponding model parameters to make the distance of features from different domains as close as possible in this space.
-According to the existence of labels in the target domain, domain adaptation can be divided into supervised domain adaptation, semi-supervised domain adaptation and unsupervised domain adaptation (UDA) \cite{ref5}.
-Since data labeling is often time-consuming, labor-intensive, and expensive, obtaining high-quality labels has always been an important factor limiting performance improvement.
-Compared with supervised and semi-supervised methods, UDA does not require any labeled target domain data and has more potential application scenarios, which deserves further attention.
-Therefore, in this paper, we focus on exploring UDA method aiming to transfer knowledge from a labeled source domain to a different unlabeled target domain.
+Deep neural networks have excelled in diverse machine learning areas, like image classification~\cite{ref1}, semantic segmentation~\cite{ref2}, and object recognition.
+However, these advancements heavily rely on large-scale datasets and assume consistent feature distributions between training and testing data.
+In reality, data collected from various environments may differ in lighting, color saturation, and hue, leading to domain gaps.
+Domain adaptation aims to align data distributions from different domains by mapping them into a common feature space and optimizing model parameters to minimize the discrepancy between features from different domains.
+Domain adaptation can be categorized into supervised, semi-supervised, and unsupervised domain adaptation (UDA) based on the availability of labels in the target domain~\cite{ref17}.
+Labeling data is often time-consuming, labor-intensive, and costly, which limits performance improvement.
+Unlike supervised and semi-supervised approaches, UDA does not rely on labeled target domain data, making it applicable in various scenarios and deserving further attention.
+This paper focuses on exploring UDA methods to transfer knowledge from a labeled source domain to a different unlabeled target domain.